AdobeDocs/commerce-merchant-services.en/help/catalog-data-model/overview.md

 The channel and policy definitions are created using dedicated APIs:

-![[!DNL Composable Catalog Data Model] Channel, Policy, and Locale Mapping](assets/ccdm-scope-map.png)
+![[!DNL Composable Catalog Data Model] Channel, Policy, and Scope Mapping](assets/ccdm-scope-map.png)

 - **Scope** (locale) - Set at a SKU level during product data ingestion.​
 - **Channel** - Definition created using dedicated APIs. ​